ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/windowsperf_sampling_cpython/windowsperf_sampling_cpython_example_2.md

 ## Example 2: Using the `record` command to simplify things

 The `record` command spawns the process and pins it to the core specified by the `-c` option.
-You can either use --pe_file to let WindowsPerf know which process to spawn or after all the options to `wperf`, just type the command you would like to execute.
+You can either use --pe_file to let WindowsPerf know which process to spawn or simply add the process to spawn at the very end of the `wperf` command.

 This simplifies the steps presented in the previous example.